News

 November: First GCM Participant Gathering

-The first in a new series of GCM Participant Gatherings took place with more than 150 participants representing 50 civil society organizations and lived experience advocates.
-The focus was on maintaining momentum and prioritizing implementation following the UN High-level Meeting on NCDs and Mental Health, by ensuring equity and inclusion across the life course, responding to the major risk factors and systemic determinants of health, addressing physical and mental health issues in an integrated way, and tackling access issues across sectors and settings.
+The first in a new series of GCM Participant Gatherings virtually brought together more than 150 participants representing 50 civil society organizations and lived experience advocates.
+The discussion focused on maintaining momentum and prioritizing implementation following the UN High-level Meeting on NCDs and Mental Health, with particular attention to equity and inclusion across the life course, responding to the major risk factors and systemic determinants of health, addressing physical and mental health issues in an integrated way, and addressing challenges across sectors and settings.